bio-nlp/MedQG/README.md

 ![MCQG-SRefine flow chart](usmle_flowchart.png)

-This repository contains the source code for our paper on generating USMLE-style multiple-choice questions from clinical notes, leveraging **topics** and **test points** as key components to create high-quality exam questions tailored to medical training.
+This repository contains the source code for our paper to be presented at NAACL 2025, focusing on generating USMLE-style multiple-choice questions from clinical notes, leveraging **topics** and **test points** as key components to create high-quality exam questions tailored to medical training.
 The model integrates contextual understanding and medical relevance to generate questions with essential USMLE-style elements, including:

 - **Context**
 - **Question**